JayValerio/configure-ads/README.md

 </p>
 <p>
-  This account is still not an admin, in order to do this we will add the account to the built in admins security group.
-In the admins folder, right click the account you want as an admin and go to properties, Member Of, Add - "Domain Admin", Check names then add the built in domain group.
+  This account is still not an admin, in order to do this we will add the account to the built in admins security group.</br>
+  In the admins folder, right click the account you want as an admin and go to properties, Member Of, Add - "Domain Admin", Check names </br>
+  then add the built in domain group.
 </p>
 <p>